 We are now recommending that cleaners wear cloth or disposable masks to protect against the possibility that they are contagious but not experiencing symptoms.
 We still do not recommend the use of N95 or other medical-grade masks, as they are desperately needed by medical personnel currently, and are designed to protect against person-to-person transmission, which your cleaner will not be encountering at the property as they clean.

 There is no definitive data on how long the new coronavirus can survive on surfaces.
 Based on other coronaviruses we’ve seen before, COVID-19 may be able to survive on surfaces for up to two days at room temperature, which means your cleaners should be sure to avoid touching any uncleaned surfaces and afterward touching their face.

 Proactively reach out to your cleaners and let them know how the virus is spread and how they can protect themselves.
-In the case of the coronavirus, the #1 way to keep from getting infected is to wash your hands regularly and avoid touching your face.

 Sharing information and helping your cleaners take the right precautions will let them know you are proactively protecting their wellbeing.